feathersjs-ecosystem/feathers-swift/README.md

 ## What is Feathers?

-Feathers is a Swift 3 compliant SDK for interacting with a FeathersJS backend.
-Feathers makes it easy to integrate with any Feathers services on the backend, providing REST and SocketIO transport providers.
+Feathers is a Swift 3 compliant SDK for interacting with a [FeathersJS](https://feathersjs.com/) backend.
+Feathers makes it easy to integrate with any FeathersJS services on the backend, providing REST and SocketIO transport providers.
+It's a small, easy-to-use, network abstraction layer.

 ## Installation